A Local Market Rooted in Kaʻū

 Structured & Compliant

-Clear vendor requirements aligned with Hawaiʻi state regulations.
+Vendors will meet requirements aligned with Hawaiʻi state regulations.

 Future Online Marketplace